This guide is for when:

 At this point, many music makers skip on the biggest piece of gear that holds all the equipment together – the room itself!

 The room you’ve chosen will have an impact on the sound you hear, no matter if you’ve built a mixing studio in your garage or even in one of your bedrooms.
 Each room has a specific shape, size, and timbre that contribute to its acoustics.

-So it’s our job to guide you through simple and effective ways to improve your studio’s acoustics with a limited budget.
-Let’s get right into it!
+We want to guide you through some simple and affordable ways to improve your studio’s acoustics with a limited budget.
+Let’s get into it.

 Make your studio sound isolated